Updated Information: October 22, 2021

 - Ensuring consistent and proper hand-washing by all of our employees.

 If you have questions about any of the above Helijet or Transport Canada procedures and protocols please ask one of our agents in terminal or by phone at 1.800.665.4354 or email

-* If you cannot wear a face covering or mask for medical or health reasons, or have a medical reason for elevated body temperature (unrelated to COVID-19), you must provide a medical certificate signed by a medical professional confirming the conditions preventing adherence to the requirement.
+* If you cannot wear a face covering or mask for medical or health reasons you must provide a medical certificate signed by a medical professional confirming the conditions preventing adherence to the requirement.
 As required by Transport Canada, the original signed, and dated, medical certificate on Doctor’s clinic letterhead – with the healthcare providers full name, licence number and contact phone number – must include the traveller’s name, date of birth, in order for a passenger to be permitted to board their flight.

-**A non-medical mask or face covering with an exhalation valve or vent, a non-medical mask or face covering made with mesh or lace fabric, a neck gaiter, a bandana, a scarf, or a face shield are not acceptable as they don’t protect others from COVID-19 and don’t limit the spread of the virus.
+**A face mask or face covering with an exhalation valve or vent, a non-medical mask or face covering made with mesh or lace fabric, a neck gaiter, a bandana, a scarf, or a face shield are not acceptable as they don’t protect others from COVID-19 and don’t limit the spread of the virus.